 Vice Prime Minister, Ministry for Science and Education S. Musteata.

-The first prototype bending-magnet for the LHC reaches a field of 8.73 Tesla, which is higher than the 8.4 Tesla field at which the LHC will operate in 2012.
+The first prototype bending-magnet for the LHC reaches a field of 8.73 Tesla.
+The LHC will operate in 2012 with 8.4 Tesla field, which is 100,000 times more powerful than the earth's magnetic field.

 On 3 December 1993, the Akeno Giant Air Shower Array (AGASA) recorded a cosmic ray with an energy of 2x1020 eV.
 This was a particularly well-measured event because the cosmic rays fell completely inside the detector array and arrived from a nearly vertical direction.
 This was the highest energy cosmic ray observed at AGASA and greatly exceeded that of any known source.

-Due to concerns linked to rising costs, the US government votes to cancel the Superconducting Super Collider project.
-The LHC becomes the sole candidate for a new high-energy hadron collider.
+Due to concerns linked to rising costs, the US government votes to cancel the Superconducting Super Collider (SSC) project in Waxahachie, Texas.
+The SSC – a circular accelerator with an 87-kilometre circumference designed to smash particles at 40 TeV centre-of-mass energy – would have been far more powerful than CERN's LHC.
+The LHC is now the sole candidate for a new high energy hadron collider.

 The Czech Republic joins

 Statement of the government of the Czech Republic on questions of membership in International Governmental Organizations:

 On 30 April 1993 CERN issued a statement putting the Web into the public domain, ensuring that it would remain an open standard.
 The organization released the source code of Berners-Lee's hypertext project, WorldWideWeb, into the public domain the same day.
 WorldWideWeb became free software, available to all.
 The move had an immediate effect on the spread of the web.
 By late 1993 there are over 500 known web servers, and the web accounts for 1% of internet traffic.